hrishidongre/Ledgerly---Capstone-/README.md

-# 📘 Ledgerly – Personal Budget and Expense Planner
+# 📘 BudgetEase – Personal Budget and Expense Planner

-Ledgerly helps users track their expenses, plan budgets, and understand their financial habits with clear visual insights.
+BudgetEase helps users track their expenses, plan budgets, and understand their financial habits with clear visual insights.
 It offers an intuitive interface, secure authentication, and useful analytics to simplify personal finance management.

 ---